Joshua Kotin

 Bio/Description

 Joshua Kotin is Associate Professor of English at Princeton University.
-His research and teaching focus on poetry and poetics, global modernism, and US literature.
-He received his B.A. from McGill University and his Ph.D. from the University of Chicago.
+His research and teaching focus on poetry and poetics, global modernism, and US literature after 1820.
+He received his BA from McGill University and his PhD from the University of Chicago.

-His recent undergraduate courses include “Language to Be Looked At” (co-taught with Irene Small), “Contemporary Poetry,” “James Joyce’s Ulysses,” and “Melville and His Readers.”
-Recent graduate courses include “1922,” “Paris, Modern” (co-taught with Effie Rentzou), “Postwar New York,” “The Avant-Garde,” and “Ezra Pound and Modern Poetry.”
-At Princeton, Kotin is an affiliated or associated faculty member in the Program of European Cultural Studies; the Program in Russian, East European, and Eurasian Studies; and the University Center for Human Values.
+Recent undergraduate courses include “Language to Be Looked At” (co-taught with Irene Small), “Contemporary Poetry,” “James Joyce’s Ulysses,” and “Melville and His Readers.”
+Recent graduate courses include “1922,” “Paris, Modern” (co-taught with Effie Rentzou), “Postwar New York,” and “The Avant-Garde.”
+At Princeton, he is an affiliated or associated faculty member in the Program of European Cultural Studies; the Program in Russian, East European, and Eurasian Studies; and the University Center for Human Values.
 He also works with Special Collections at Princeton’s Firestone Library to develop collections of little magazines and concrete and visual poetry.

 Selected Publications